 Gretschen Amphlet Memorial Lecture

-Join us at our annual Cambridge research lecture at Fitzwilliam College to hear Dr Simon Stott and Professor Oliver Bandmann talk about simple tests that promise to turn the treatment of Parkinson’s on its head.
+Thanks to those that came and those that live-streamed our annual Cambridge research lecture at Fitzwilliam College.
+We heard Dr Simon Stott and Professor Oliver Bandmann talk about simple tests that promise to turn the treatment of Parkinson’s on its head.

 From simple tests to tailored treatments